HERNDON, Va. -- The Washington Redskins and Desmond Howard now can compare trophies.

-Howard returned a punt and a kickoff 93 yards for touchdowns at Michigan last season.
-He can make an immediate impact in that department and be used in a four-wide-receiver offense.
+Howard, who got the nickname "Magic" while playing basketball in the eighth grade, returned both a punt and a kickoff 93 yards for a touchdown during the season at Michigan last year.
+He can make an immediate impact in that department and be used in a four wide-receiver offense by the Redskins.

 Howard, by contrast, said all the right things after the Redskins selected him.

-When he was asked what he could do for the Redskins, he said: "I think it's not what I can add to the team, it's what they can add to me.
-I think that learning under the veterans will make me a
+When he was asked what he could do for the Redskins, he said, "I think it's not what I can add to the team, it's what they can add to me.
+I think that learning under the veterans will make me a better receiver."

 When he was asked to pinpoint the highlight of his past season, he didn't mention winning the Heisman Trophy.
 "I think the biggest highlight will be on May 2 when I graduate from the University of Michigan," he said.